Culing History, Family Crest & Coats of Arms

 Early Notables of the Culing family (pre 1700)

-Migration of the Culing family to the New World and Oceana
+Migration of the Culing family

 A great wave of Irish migration occurred during the 19th century as a direct result of English colonial rule and tight-fisted absentee landlords.
 Many of these Irish immigrants boarded passenger ships bound for North America.
 Those who migrated early enough were given land in either British North America or the United States; those who came in the late 19th century were typically employed in industrial centers as laborers.
 At whatever age they undertook the dangerous passage to North America, those Irish immigrants were essential to the speedy development of the two infant nations to which they arrived, whether they broke and settled land, helped build canals, bridges, and railroads, or produced products for consumer consumption.
 An examination of immigration and passenger lists has uncovered a large number of immigrants bearing the name Culing or one of its variants: Henry Cullen who settled in Boston Massachusetts in 1820; L. Cullen settled in Baltimore in 1820; Patrick Cullen settled in West New Jersey in 1772; the family also settled in New York and California in the 19th century.
 Popular Christian names of the settlers was Andrew, Bernerd, Charles, Daniel, Dennis, Edward, George, James, John, Michael, Owen, Patrick, Peter, Robert, Thomas, Walter, and William, and they settled mostly in Philadelphia between 1830 and 1870.
 William Cullen was a property owner in St. John's Newfoundland in 1794 and had been settled there for 17 years.